 A Washington Times article suggests that cable TV and soap opera exposure has much to do with changing the cultural norms of women, causing the worldwide birth rate to plummet.
 I CAN imagine the discontent these women feel, because I felt the same way!
 TV and media such as this Time magazine cover image paint a deceptive fantasy of the childfree life propagating the idea that children are nothing more than an inconvenience.

 When a husband and wife have children according to God’s plan for mankind [Malachi 2:13-16] and strive with God’s help to raise them in the nurture and admonition of the Lord, they make an enormous investment in the prosperity of our nation and the world and embark on an unparalleled opportunity to refine their own characters.

 Yes, children do separate us from our hard-earned money.
 Children also require time, sweat, tears, patience and costly love.
-These investments of oneself tend to yield stronger marriages and an inestimable return of refined character.
+These intentional investments of oneself tend to yield stronger marriages and the inestimable return of a refined character.
 God intended to use marriage and raising children to sanctify us and grow us into mature adults.
-Intentional parenthood is the single best way for adults to develop these traits and protect themselves against the destructive self-absorption of a childfree life by choice.
+Intentional parenthood is the single best way for adults to develop these traits and protect themselves against the destructive self-absorption of a me-focused life by choice.

 Children have an uncanny ability to rearrange our well-honed schedule, to try our patience, mess up our plans and our sleep and to elicit our most intense fears.
 But children also have the power to teach us the greatest life lessons of all: trust, beauty, love, innocence, humility, playfulness, sacrifice, letting go, compassion, thankfulness, and so much more.
 Life appears in a new light….and it keeps us young at heart!